uzyovoys/zenbot/_pages/pattern/syntax.md

 ```

 This also allows you to fetch a part of user\'s phrase which is corresponding to this custom pattern.
-In the REST API\'s response on the "I want two apples" request you will se something like this:
+In the [REST API](/rest/) response on the "I want two apples" request you will se something like this:

 ```json
 {